hipe/tmx/fields/doc/issues/012-normal-normalization.md

       special argument arities of `flag` and `glob`.

-      however it is we (not the scanner) who knows the characteristics of the current formal attribute (and it must stay this way) so in effect we have to tell the scanner the arity of the current field we are processing.
+      however it is we (not the scanner) who knows the characteristics of the current association (and it must stay this way) so in effect we have to tell the scanner the arity of the current field we are processing.